MJaloui/Game-Day-Notifications/README.md

 ### **Key Takeaways**
-1. Designing a notification system with AWS SNS and Lambda.
+✔️ Designing a notification system with AWS SNS and Lambda.

-2. Securing AWS services with least privilege IAM policies.
+✔️ Securing AWS services with least privilege IAM policies.

-3. Automating workflows using EventBridge.
+✔️ Automating workflows using EventBridge.

-4. Integrating external APIs into cloud-based workflows.
+✔️ Integrating external APIs into cloud-based workflows.

-### **Future Enhancements**
+### **Opportunities for Growth**
-1. Add NFL score alerts for extended functionality.
+🌱 Add NFL score alerts for extended functionality.

-2. Store user preferences (teams, game types) in DynamoDB for personalized alerts.
+🌱 Store user preferences (teams, game types) in DynamoDB for personalized alerts.

-3. Implement a web UI
+🌱 Implement a web UI